YouTube - P-47 Thunderbolt

 8- .50 cal.

 The P-47 Thunderbolt, from Republic, was the largest, heaviest, and most powerful single piston engine fighter of WW II.
 To date no larger single piston engine fighter has ever been produced.
-It was responsible for the destruction of over 11,870 enemy aircraft.
+It was responsible for the destruction of over 11,870 enemy aircraft, more than any other World War II fighter.
 P-47 Thunderbolt aircraft downed over 3,750 aircraft in air-to-air combat and logged nearly two million flight hours during some 546,000 missions.

 Alexander Kartveli is credited with designing the airplane.
 It is said that he built the aircraft around its engine, the P&W R-2800.
 He did this by laying out the engine, turbocharger and all its plumbing first, and then modeling an airframe around them.